leoreigoto/leoreigoto.github.io/README.md

 ****************************************************************************************************************************************
 ### Machine Learning Model for Estimating Student Attrition Risk Percentage

+<b>Objective</b>

-Objective: To develop a toy machine learning model that estimates a student's risk percentage for attrition, assisting educational institutions in taking proactive measures to retain students.
+To develop a toy machine learning model that estimates a student's risk percentage for attrition, assisting educational institutions in taking proactive measures to retain students.

 Technologies and Tools: